Gaddampally-HariChandana/2022Fall-CS5710-Machine-Learning-/README.md

 8. Evaluate different variations using Silhouette Scores and Visualize results with a bar chart.

-9. Taking 6 points and calculating the clustering of Single link, complete link and average link dendograms.
+9. Using the given 6 points of attributes from the tables provided in ICP and calculating the clustering of Single link, complete link and average link dendograms.